Kalvar/ios-Multi-Perceptron-NeuralNetwork/README.md

 ## Remarks

+1. Waiting for turning performance and using EDBD (includes QuickProp) method to enhance this algorithm.
-About the user guide, I have no time to write the user and technical guide in here.
+2. About the user guide, I have no time to write the user and technical guide in here.
 Maybe one day I take a long term vacations, the guide will be implemented.